yhoiluhi/agmod/SINGLEPLAYER.md

 - Enabled vertical gauss boost.
 - Lowered the time to charge gauss fully from 4s to 1.5s.
 - Lowered ammo burning factor for gauss, so it takes a bit less charge to get the max. boost.
-- Now crowbar always deals full damage (subsequent swings after the first one were halved).
+- Now crowbar always deals full damage (subsequent swings after the first one dealt half the damage before).
 - Now items reappear after a while and chargers get refilled too.
 - Halved the spread for 9mmAR.
 - Halved the vertical spread for shotgun.